 Dundee pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Dundee is medium; cypress and grass are medium.
-Tomorrow (26 June 2026) levels are similar - grass remains medium, cypress declining.
+Today (16 July) pollen in Dundee is high; cypress and grass are high.
+Tomorrow (17 July 2026) levels are similar - cypress declining, grass declining.
 Over the following five days cypress and grass will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app